barihari/design-portfolio/content/portfolio/project-5.md

     image_alt: Dropdowns showing variants in our custom WordPress page builder.
     width: wide
     caption: An audit of the many variants in our custom WordPress page builder.
-  - image_alt: Created layouts to identify patterns
+  - image_alt: Created layouts to identify patterns.
     caption: lorem-ipsum
     width: wide
     type: image_section